egonz/action-at-a-distance/README.md

 For instance I can keep the script from exiting until the Socket connection is closed.
 I can also inject custom CasperJS code using the AAAD module now.

+4-18-13

+Added a new method:

+    startAndLogin: function(url, formName, userInputName, passInputName, user, pass)

+As an alternative to:

+    start: function(url)

+I have also added this Node method:

+    nodeClientStartAndLogin = function(url, formName, userInputName, passInputName, user, pass);

 ----

 ## TODO